Book Summary: The Unicorn Project by Gene Kim | The Big Ideas and Best Quotes

 A good ratio of UX developers is 1:6 regular developers.
 UX is a specialist skill.
 Most companies have 1:70 ratio

-Change Management ethos in the book:
+Change Management ethos in The Unicorn Project book:

 Build a coalition (Rebel Alliance)